-Enter in this column the date the asset was sold.
+Enter in this column the date you sold the asset.
 Use the trade date for stocks and bonds traded on an exchange or over-the-counter market.
 For stock or other property sold short, enter the date you sold the stock or property you borrowed to open the short sale transaction.